brittaniSavery/siba-league-site/frontend/src/lib/pro-rules.md

 **NOTE:** Only four teams can claim a free agent.
 After the fourth team has claimed him, the claims are finalized.
-Only the first four teams will have the chance of signing him.
+Only the first four teams will have the chance of signing the player.

 ## Definitions